MrAfrazKhan/Compiler/README.md

-# Compiler Construction :wrench::computer:
+# Compiler Construction :wrench::computer:##python

-##### This repo contains different parts of a compiler implemented separately.
+#### This repo contains different parts of a compiler implemented separately.